JinMuInfo/akamai_cip_server/README_en.md

 7. Edit service file which reffer to _**ini/django-cip.sample.service**_ and copy to your systemd path;
 8. Start cip with systemd service and config boot-start if you want.
 9. Cheers.

+## 4. Notes

+There are no settings.py in this repo for security reason!!!